Skip to main content

 The second-largest issue involves transmission problems.
 One driver reported that their transmission doesn’t shift properly at random times.
 It seems to hesitate between gears.
 The transmission also seems to randomly surge or shift very hard out of reverse.

-But the 2018 Renegade only has two reports of transmission problems, that both include hard shifting.
+But the 2018 Renegade only has two reports of transmission problems, and both include hard shifting.
 Also, there are fewer reports of engine trouble.
 They involve excessive oil consumption or loss of acceleration instead of the failure to start or a dead battery.

 There are no problems reported about the 2020 or 2019 Jeep Renegade yet.
 It looks like these are pretty reliable SUVs.
 However, avoid the 2015 model.
 Generally, vehicles from the first model year can experience problems that are corrected in later variants.